Combating money laundering

 The Swiss legislation on the prevention of money laundering is revised on an ongoing basis, in part to take account of international developments and the latest risk assessments by the Financial Action Task Force (FATF).

 The most recent revision of the Federal Act on Combating Money Laundering and Terrorist Financing (Anti-Money Laundering Act, AMLA) was adopted by the Swiss Parliament in March 2021 and entered into force on 1 January 2023.
-The revised Act includes the following new duties in particular:
+The revised AMLA includes the following new duties in particular:

 • Verifying the beneficial owner’s details

-• Regularly updating the customer’s details.
+• Regularly updating the customer’s details

 CDB Supervisory Board